michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 74

-1. Maschil of Asaph.O God, why hast thou cast us off for ever? why doth thine anger smoke against the sheep of thy pasture?Maschil…: or, A Psalm for Asaph to give instruction
+1. Maschil of Asaph.O God, why hast thou cast us off for ever? why doth thine anger smoke against the sheep of thy pasture?

-2. Remember thy congregation, which thou hast purchased of old; the rod of thine inheritance, which thou hast redeemed; this mount Zion, wherein thou hast dwelt.rod: or, tribe
+2. Remember thy congregation, which thou hast purchased of old; the rod of thine inheritance, which thou hast redeemed; this mount Zion, wherein thou hast dwelt.

 3. Lift up thy feet unto the perpetual desolations; even all that the enemy hath done wickedly in the sanctuary.